Compliance Wiki

 2. Critical Risks of Blind Self-Appealing:

-Filing an appeal in a rush without professional guidance carries extreme danger.
-The Binance AML AI engine and compliance review teams maintain strict requirements, and users typically get only 1-2 attempts.
+Filing an appeal before the facts and supporting records are organized can create avoidable review risks.
+Platform review teams may require complete and consistent materials, and some appeal channels may limit repeat submissions.
 Attempting to appeal without identifying on-chain taint sources (such as passive associations with hacked funds or mixers like Tornado Cash) often results in:

-3. How Delta & Capital Secures Your Asset Release:
+3. How Delta & Capital Supports an Account Review:

-As a leading digital asset compliance and on-chain forensics firm, Delta & Capital helps you navigate the complex exchange compliance system:
+As a digital asset compliance and on-chain forensics service provider, Delta & Capital helps you navigate the complex exchange compliance system:

-Standardized SOW/SOF Audit Reports: We compile audit-ready "Good Faith Holder Declarations" and Source of Wealth/Source of Funds (SOW/SOF) reports that meet international FATF compliance standards.
+Standardized SOW/SOF Audit Reports: We compile audit-ready "Good Faith Holder Declarations" and Source of Wealth/Source of Funds (SOW/SOF) reports that are structured with reference to FATF risk-based principles.

 Ask Delta & Capital to Review a Binance Freeze → Read Detailed Q&A Page →